-Post-traumatic Stress Disorder (PTSD) is a condition that’s triggered by experiencing a terrifying, or life threatening event event.
+Post-traumatic Stress Disorder (PTSD) is a condition that’s triggered by experiencing a terrifying, or life-threatening event.
 In fact, most individuals who experience traumatic events have temporary difficulty adjusting and coping.
 But, with time and good self-care, they usually get better.
 However, if the symptoms get worse, or are long-lasting, they can interfere with your day-to-day functioning.
 Seeking effective treatment after PTSD symptoms develop can be critical to reducing symptoms and improving functioning.
+Trauma can mean anything that causes us to stress so overwhelmingly that our physical response to it is to ‘freeze’ feeling unable to successfully overcome it.
+This ‘frozen’ material can often be stored in childhood and then triggered by new stress like a death, a break-up, or a car accident.

 You may be experiencing PTSD if you have: